aleverdes/leoecslite-zoo/README.md

 ## ECS Components Conversion

 LeoECS Lite Unity Zoo provides a mechanism to convert your components to ECS.
-To do this, you need to add the `ConvertToEntity` component and your MonoBehaviour class that implements the `IConvertToEntity` interface to the object.
+To do this, you need to add the `ConvertToEntity` component and your MonoBehaviour class that implements the `IConvertableToEntity` interface to the object.

 > Important!
 Using ConvertToEntity is only possible if the any world is registered as `ConvertToEntity.DefaultConversionWorld`.